 Upon purchase, you will receive an email receipt and be able to log into your course at eclassroom.cecreditsonline.org.
 You have 180 days from your purchase to complete your course.

-We have partnered with regionally-accredited universities to provide graduate-level professional development credits for the courses.
-All courses taken for graduate-level credit receive both a Certificate of Completion for your records and an official University Transcript.
+We have partnered with regionally-accredited universities to provide graduate-level professional development credits for all courses.
+Courses taken for graduate-level credit receive both a Certificate of Completion for your records and an official University Transcript.

 CE Credits Online will forward all the required documentation to the University you selected.